 A Lawyer for Wrongful Eviction Can Help You

 Fighting eviction, whether illegal or legal, can be intimidating.
-Landlords know that tenants often cannot afford an attorney and feel like they can take advantage due to that.
-However, Whitey, LLP’s tenant attorney’s provide representation for tenants who are evicted with no out-of-pocket costs.
+Landlords know that tenants often cannot afford an attorney and take advantage.
+However, Whitey, LLP’s tenant attorney’s provide representation for tenants who are evicted.
 All attorney’s fees and expenses are paid from compensation recovered from the property owner or manager who was responsible for the illegal and wrongful eviction.

-We offer free consultations to wrongfully evicted tenants in Baltimore and other cities throughout Maryland.
-You will not have to worry about any out-of-pocket fees or expenses.
+We offer Free Consultations to wrongfully evicted tenants in Baltimore and other cities throughout Maryland.
 Stop worrying about being homeless because of wrongful eviction, and get legal representation to fight back.
 Call Whitney, LLP today at 410) 583-8000 or use our Quick Contact Form.